 How can we not talk about Tiger King?

 Most of the time I stared at the TV screen mesmerized.
 If you haven’t seen Tiger King: Murder, Mayhem, and Madness, you’re missing out!
-Here is a trailer to get the jist of what this wild show is about (pun Intended).
+Here is a trailer to get the gist of what this wild show is about (pun intended).

 With all these stories going on, I could not look away, I could not stop moving onto the next episode because I couldn’t wait to see what crazy thing would happen next.
 I mean what else am I going to do while sitting at home?
 Binge Netflix of course!

 As I watched the series, the Estate Planner in me noticed FOUR major mistakes that were made by multiple people in the show.
 Here are some planning lessons you can learn from Tiger King: Murder, Mayhem, and Madness: